uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 <!-- page 222 -->Because the Settlement Agreement would involve the termination of a number of class-action proceedings that the courts had already authorized, it was necessary for courts in most provinces and territories to consider whether the Settlement Agreement was a fair resolution of the claims and, in particular, whether it adequately protected the interests of all the class members.

-The Settlement Agreement included a Common Experience Payment (CEP) for everyone who attended one of the residential schools listed in the Agreement.
+The Settlement Agreement included a Common Experience Payment (=|CEP=Common Experience Payment=) for everyone who attended one of the residential schools listed in the Agreement.
-In addition to the CEP, an Independent Assessment Process (IAP) was established to pay compensation to those who suffered sexual or serious physical assaults, such as severe beating, whipping, and second-degree burning, at the schools.
+In addition to the =|CEP=Common Experience Payment=, an Independent Assessment Process (=|IAP=Independent Assessment Process=) was established to pay compensation to those who suffered sexual or serious physical assaults, such as severe beating, whipping, and second-degree burning, at the schools.
 The process also included compensation for assaults by other students if they were the result of a lack of reasonable supervision.

-The IAP was designed to be an easier process for complainants than litigation.
+The =|IAP=Independent Assessment Process= was designed to be an easier process for complainants than litigation.
 Hearings are held in private with cultural supports for the claimants and health supports provided by Health Canada.
 In contrast to the protracted nature of much civil litigation, hearings are supposed to be held within nine months, with decisions due shortly after the hearings.

-In their statements to the Commission, some Survivors have expressed concerns about the IAP abuse hearing process because it did not allow them to face their abusers directly.
+In their statements to the Commission, some Survivors have expressed concerns about the =|IAP=Independent Assessment Process= abuse hearing process because it did not allow them to face their abusers directly.
 Bernard Catcheway, a former student at Pine Creek residential school in Manitoba, told the Commission,

 > You know and [my abuser’s] still alive.